ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Prepare for your next JavaScript interview with confidence!</blockquote>

 <h3>3.
-15 Must Know JavaScript Tricks for Experienced Developers - <a href="https://medium.com/dev-genius/10-advanced-javascript-tricks-for-experienced-developers-7dd8ca1e2627" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Upgrade Libraries Without Breaking Your Codebase: The Module Aliasing Technique - <a href="https://medium.com/@rahul.dinkar/how-to-upgrade-libraries-without-breaking-your-codebase-the-module-aliasing-technique-d7a420a4ebeb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dev Genius`**
+✍️ **posted by `Rahul Dinkar`**

-<blockquote>Here’s a list of 15 JavaScript tricks and tips with real-life examples to make your coding more efficient and powerful:</blockquote>
+<blockquote>Learn how to safely upgrade JavaScript libraries using module aliasing — a powerful technique for managing multiple package versions.</blockquote>

-<h3>4. 🚀 Master JavaScript with Hands-On Challenges: Fork This GitHub Repo! - <a href="https://medium.com/@muhammedsaidsyed215/master-javascript-with-hands-on-challenges-fork-this-github-repo-1ec5cf77f3a4" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+It’s time to fix JavaScript - <a href="https://medium.com/@vitalicset/its-time-to-fix-javascript-c32256725200" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohamed Said Ibrahim`**
+✍️ **posted by `vitalic gorodkov`**

-<blockquote>Why Mastering JavaScript Requires More Than Just Theory</blockquote>
+<blockquote>JavaScript is powerful, but its error handling is a mess. nullish checks everywhere, cryptic undefined is not a function errors, and…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisyjelagat/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>